|Causative organism||Hepatitis B virus|

 |How far to trace back||

 6 months prior to onset of acute symptoms.
-If unknown according to risk history.
-May include extended family members if vertical transmission to child during pregnancy is likely.
+If unknown, according to risk history.
+May include extended family members if mother to child (vertical) transmission is likely.

 Recent diagnosed chronic hepatitis B infection (6 months and possibly parents/siblings).